Diversity and inclusion at Girlguiding

 We know there are lots of examples in our community of how we’re working hard to make Girlguiding welcoming and inclusive to all.
 We want to continue this journey and build on our commitment to being an inclusive and impactful organisation.

-Last year we did a diversity and inclusion audit.
+In 2020 we did a diversity and inclusion audit.
 We reached out to marginalised groups who haven’t been fully included or represented in the past to ask about their experiences and help inform our new strategic plan for diversity and inclusion.

 Members and staff told us about the times we’d got inclusion right, and that they felt loyal to guiding.
 But you also shared experiences of when we've made mistakes, and how that made you feel.
 This isn’t good enough and we want to change.
 We need to do more to really include everyone and be as diverse as the world we live in.